Find scholarship and grant opportunities outside of the University.

 - Explore the resources on this page.

-- Check the Scholarship Center in the Student Financial Services office.
+- Check out the scholarship opportunities in the Bruyette/TD Bank Financial Literacy Center found in the Student Financial Services office.

 Students are required to report outside scholarships to the Student Financial Service office.
-Outside scholarships will first be applied to remaining account balances; second to reduce Perkins, Stafford, PLUS and/or alternative loan(s); and lastly to replace institution and/or state funds.
+Outside scholarships will first be applied to remaining account balances; second to reduce federal and/or alternative loan(s); and lastly to replace institution and/or state funds.

 The list below is not inclusive; it includes suggestions on where to begin your research.
 USJ has no control over the websites listed, and these sites may change at any time.
 Please read each website’s privacy and information sharing policy before providing any personal information.

 - Connecticut Higher Education Supplemental Loan Authority (CHESLA)

 - Community Foundation of Eastern Connecticut Scholarships